amyspencerproject/amy-spencer-portfolio/README.md

 ## Background

 This version of the website was created in 2022.
-This was my first time incorporating 11ty as a CRM and deploying on netifly.
+This was my first time incorporating 11ty as a CRM & Static Site Generator and deploying on netifly.
 So I am sure there are some less than perfect parts to my code.

 ## Eleventy